Rudy-Orozco/Local-Twitch-Overlays/README.md

 This personal project of mine is to create a native app that will host a localized browser source for Twitch streamers to not have to rely on 3rd party providers.

+# GOALS:
+- ~Successfully make a repository~
+- Decide on backend language and UI framework
+- Make streamlined onboarding process
+- Make simple HTML alert for streams
+- Add an import feature to allow custom files
+- [Very ambitious] Make a live edit feature to edit overlays
+- More to come!
 # How to use and setup.

 [WILL GET BACK TO THIS.
 CAPSTONE PROJECT HAS PRIORITY]